Engage with God, through hope,

 For the majority of us, I believe, a life ‘lived in faith with trust in God‘ will generally deliver the sense of purpose and contentment that is expected of it.

 But please bear in mind, as I have often advised in this website, this does not mean that bad stuff will never happen to us, or our loved ones.
+The ‘dice of life’ rolls, and it isn’t always going to come up with the result we expect.
 I definitely speak from my own experience here.

 This article then refers to times where that bad stuff is happening to us and we believe circumstances probably won’t change for the better, in the short term at least.